jimbob4000/lpp-vita/README.md

 For the more information about Lua Player Plus Vita please see the [original repo](https://github.com/Rinnegatamante/lpp-vita).

 ## Credits
+* **cy33hc** for vita launcher and copyicons, his work has been inspiring.
+* Special thanks to **Rinnegatamante** for Lua Player Plus Vita plus for his help and support.
 * vitasdk contributors.
 * **xerpi** for vita2d and debug FTP code.
 * **gnmmarechal** for testing the interpreter.